How Many Eggs Can A Goldfish Lay?

-How Many Eggs Can A Goldfish Lay?
-A female goldfish will lay 1000 eggs and can lay up to 10,000 eggs.
+A female goldfish will typically lay around 1000 eggs and can lay up to 10,000 eggs.
 Only a small amount of these eggs will hatch due to not all of them will get fertilized and some will be lost to predators.

 Healthy goldfish eggs can have a wide variety of colours ranging from white, yellow to orange.
 They appear small, and they also sometimes look like transparent bubbles.
 Likewise, as a survival strategy, the eggs are also very sticky to help them adhere to the surface of their aquarium plants.